-Art Therapy by Helplink (Galway only)
+Art Therapy by Helplink (Galway and Mayo only)

 Art therapy is the use of art materials for self expression and reflection in the presence of a qualified art therapist.
 Art therapy is a unique process, combining creativity and psychotherapy for growth, awareness and healing.
 It is done in a supportive, non-judgmental environment.